. . . : : History / David’s Bio, Background & Achievements

 • Bringing “Garyana Jones” to life

-I still use my loupe and enjoy digging through my tackle box of traditional tools.
-Most of them are from my time in Savannah, Georgia at Savannah College of Art and Design, and in Athens, Georgia at the University of Georgia graphic design program.
-Some go as far back as middle and high school in the 80s when I was selling watercolors, caricatures, and airbrushed Freddy Krueger T-shirts.
+I still use my loupe and enjoy digging through my tackle boxes of traditional tools.
+Most are from my time in Savannah, Georgia, at SCAD, and in Athens at the University of Georgia’s Graphic Design program.
+Many go as far back as middle and high school in the 80s when I was selling dozens of watercolors, 500+ caricatures, and hyper detailed airbrushed Freddy Krueger T-shirts.

 Notes from the Artist

-In 1978 at age six my life path was chosen.
+When I was six years old in 1978 my life path was chosen.
 Star Wars, Battlestar Galactica, Starlog magazine, Superman: The Movie, Mork & MIndy, Lucas, Spielberg, and my own First Grade Journal of “Stories That Come Alive” lit my path and struck my young bipolar mind in a flash of lightning and wicked crack of thunder.
 Unlike many I saw Star Wars a year later in 1978 during our time in Paoli, Pennsylvania, where the school bus kids called me “Hulk” because I always scowled and did favor Lou Ferrigno.
 I guess I was “always angry” battling my undiagnosed manic depression plus I needed glasses which didn’t happen until I was 19.
 The line for Star Wars was still wrapped around the theatre showing its draw was still strong a year after its release.
 I was drawn to optical effects inconsistencies nudging my Mom every time I said “mommy that was wrong.”
 She indulged my curiosity and taught me how to draw a Stormtrooper from my Star Wars Storybook that same year.

 I studied studio art, color theory, advanced typography, and graphic design at Savannah College of Art & Design in Savannah and University of Georgia in Athens.
 I assisted in my Advanced Figure Drawing and Layout courses while styling morphs on Commodore Amigas in the computer lab.
 Having been combining art and technology since I was eleven gave me an advantage during the transition of analog to digital tools half way through my path at UGA.
 I was just as excited about H&Js in QuarkXPress as was our typographic sage Professor Ronald Arnholm who studied under Paul Rand at Yale.
 My own obsession with typography began when I was eleven while falling hard for Print Shop Deluxe on my C64.
 My true intention in wanting the C64 was playing games.
 It had the most robust graphics at that time in computer history.
 How ironic that my favorite game had no graphics at all.